PredictLand/PL-TEC-PLPipes/README.md

 ```

 The `db.instance.driver` is used to find out which driver to use to
-stablish the connection.
+establish the connection.
 The remaining configuration entries are
 driver specific and as follow:

 #### DuckDB configuration